 Britain’s cities are fabulous on foot.
-Whether it’s a saunter though London’s creative East End, discovering Edinburgh’s unmissable viewpoints or strolling through Manchester’s industrial heritage, you can look forward to an eco-friendly city adventure with our themed walking routes.
+Whether it’s a saunter though London’s creative East End, discovering Edinburgh’s unmissable viewpoints or strolling through Manchester’s industrial heritage, future visitors can dream of an eco-friendly city adventure with our themed walking routes.

 Start: Whitechapel Gallery